 Beautifully tender oxtail that falls off the bone, served on a bed of creamy mashed potatoes.
-This is one of our absolute favourites.
+This classic oxtail stew made in the slow cooker is one of our absolute favourites.

 Oxtail is a relatively underused cut of meat, but after a long slow cook with red wine, it transforms into something incredible.
 You should be able to get oxtail from all good butchers and it will usually be cut into large pieces.

 With this recipe, the work is done upfront in the pan.
 You need to brown the oxtail, before bringing together most of the other ingredients and reducing the red wine.
 As always with slow cooking, don’t use an expensive bottle of wine – it’s not worth it!